witnet/documentation/smart-contracts/witnet-randomness-oracle/code-examples.md

       // request has already been reported:
       require(_witnetCheckResultAvailability(_queryId), "not yet reported");

-      // Low-level interactino with the WitnetRequestBoard as to deserialize the result,
+      // Low-level interaction with the WitnetRequestBoard as to deserialize the result,
       // and check whether the randomness request failed or succeeded:
       Witnet.Result memory _result = witnet.readResponseResult(_queryId);
       if (_result.success) {